 In special efforts to promote medical tourism in Egypt, the country hosted the notable medical tourism conference in Sharm El-Sheikh in 2017, the region grabbing global attention.
 The Hepatitis C promotional campaign featuring the soccer star Lionel Messi has also boosted further prospects.
 We discuss vital reasons in detail for including Egypt in our medical tourism guide.

-Medical Tourism in Egypt – News, Updates, Guides and Trends by Dr Prem
+Guide to Medical Tourism in Egypt – Facts, Trends, News, Services, Research, Business and Updates by Dr Prem

 |Time Zone||EET(UTC+2) summer EEST(UTC+3)|

 |Medical Tourism Status||Cairo, Alexandria, Al Jizah, Port Said, Aswan|